 1) ㅏ, ㅗ: + 았어요

 Find the stem and see the last syllable.
 If the last vowel is eitherㅏ or ㅗ, you will add 았어요.
-I won't mention the "not important part; 다" and will start to talk about the stems.
+I won't mention the not important part;다.
+Let's start to talk about the stems directly.

-• 살다 to live → 살 → If you look at 살, the vowel of it is ㅏ.
-So we will add 았어요 to it. → 살았어요. lived
+The stem is 살. → The vowel of it is ㅏ.
+So, we will add 았어요 to it. → 살았어요. lived

 The words with the final consonants are pretty simple.
-Let's see what can happen for the stems don't end with the final consonants.
+Let's see what will happen for the stems don't end with the final consonants.

-• 오다 to come → 오 → The vowel of it is ㅗ.
+오 → The vowel of it is ㅗ.
 So we will add 았어요 to it. → 오았어요 → There is no final consonant! 오 and 아 will stick and make the compound vowel 와.
-The compound vowel ㅘ came from the basic vowels ㅗ and ㅏ. → 왔어요. came
+(The compound vowel ㅘ came from the basic vowels ㅗ and ㅏ.) → 왔어요. came

 하다 means "do".
 Some action-related nouns can become verbs by adding 하다.
 For example, 숙제 is a noun meaning "homework". 숙제하다 is a verb now and means "do homework."
 The conjugation rule for 하다 is like below.